mgtv-tech/redis-GunYu/docs/sync_configuration_en.md

   - replayRdbParallel: Number of threads used for replaying RDB.
 The default is the CPU count multiplied by 4.
   - updateCheckpointTicker: Default: 1 second.
   - keepaliveTicker: Default: 3 seconds.
 Interval for keeping the heartbeat.
+  - enableAofPipeline : Replay commands in a pipeline.
+Send command and receive reply in different threads, while it can speed up data synchronization, may lead to data inconsistency.
+Enable this feature with caution.

 #### Filter configuration